parthibanbalaji/JS-concepts/README.md

-# polyfills
+# JS CONCEPTS

-This repository will have the polyfills for some of the JS methods
+This repository will have the example/ Implementation of JS concepts to have better understanding.

 Planning to add polyfills

-# Promise
+# Polyfills

 Promise
-Promise.all
-Promise.allSettled
+Function

-# Function
+# Concepts

-Bind
-call
-apply
+Currying
+.